 VanArts continues to raise the education bar every year.
 They’ve consistently been in our top ten rankings and they keep getting better and better!
 Their main programs are in 2D/3D Character Animation, Acting for Film & Television, Broadcasting & Online Media, Game Art & Design, Professional Photography, Visual Effects for Film & TV, and Web Development & Interactive Design.
-Their Animation and VFX twelve month programs are $30,750 per year for Canadian students and $37,750 for international students, whereas their Game Design twelve month program is $25,750 or $31,750 depending on student citizenship.
-They also offer part-time courses and summer courses, as well as articulation agreements with several universities in Canada, USA, Australia, New Zealand, and the United Kingdom.
-These agreements allow students to save tuition costs by obtaining a diploma in a year or less at VanArts and then have the credits transferred to one of over ten other schools.
+Their Game Art and VFX twelve-month programs are $30,750 per year for Canadian students and $37,750 for international students, whereas their Animation twelve-month program is $25,750 or $31,750 depending on student citizenship.
+All students benefit from small class sizes and industry-professional faculty.
+They also offer part-time courses and summer intensives, as well as degree pathways with several universities in Canada, USA, Australia, New Zealand, and the United Kingdom.
+These agreements allow students to save tuition costs by obtaining a diploma in a year at VanArts and then have the credits transferred to one of over ten other schools towards a Bachelors’ degree.

 Hundreds if not thousands of NFTS students have become nominated for Oscar and BAFTA industry awards in the past few decades, and that trend is far from slowing down.
 Eleven graduates worked on Wonder Woman and the total list of all the box office films and television shows that grads worked on in the past three years is almost as long as this entire Top 100 list!
 Their Masters and Diploma course topics include Animation, Cinematography, Composing, Creative Business, Digital Effects, Directing, Editing, Marketing, Producing, Screenwriting, Sound Design, and Game Design & Development.
 On top of this they also have 32 short courses planned for the next ten months!